ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.

-The Transport Services architecture can also support applications by offering racing mechanisms (attempting multiple IP addresses, protocols, or network paths in parallel), which otherwise need to be implemented in each application separately (see {{racing}}).
+The Transport Services system can also support applications by offering racing mechanisms (attempting multiple IP addresses, protocols, or network paths in parallel), which otherwise need to be implemented in each application separately (see {{racing}}).
 Racing selects one or more candidates each with equivalent protocol stacks that are used to identify an optimal combination of transport protocol instance such as TCP, UDP, or another transport, together with configuration of parameters and interfaces.
-The Connection represents an object that, once established, can be used to send and receive messages.
+A Connection represents an object that, once established, can be used to send and receive messages.
 A Connection can also be created from another Connection, by cloning, and then forms a part of a Connection Group whose Connections share properties.

 This document was developed in parallel with the specification of the Transport Services API {{?I-D.ietf-taps-interface}} and implementation guidelines {{?I-D.ietf-taps-impl}}.
-Although following the Transport Services architecture does not require that all APIs and implementations are identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one system to another.
+Although following the Transport Services architecture does not require that all APIs and implementations to be identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one Transport Services implementation to another.

 ## Background

-The Transport Services architecture is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?RFC8923}}.
+The architecture of the Transport Services system is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?RFC8923}}.
 These documents identified common features and patterns across all transport protocols developed thus far in the IETF.

-Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this architecture also considers the impact of transport security protocols on the feature-set exposed by Transport Services {{?RFC8922}}.
+Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this also considers the impact of transport security protocols on the feature-set exposed by Transport Services {{?RFC8922}}.

-One of the key insights to come from identifying the minimal set of features provided by transport protocols {{?RFC8923}} was that features either require application interaction and guidance (referred to in that document as Functional or Optimizing Features), or else can be handled automatically by a system implementing Transport Services (referred to as Automatable Features).
-Among the identified Functional and Optimizing Features, some were common across all or nearly all transport protocols, while others could be seen as features that, if specified, would only be useful with a subset of protocols, but would not harm the functionality of other protocols.
+One of the key insights to come from identifying the minimal set of features provided by transport protocols {{?RFC8923}} was that features either require application interaction and guidance (referred to in that document as Functional or Optimizing Features), or else can be handled automatically by an implementation of the Transport Services system (referred to as Automatable Features).
+Among the identified Functional and Optimizing Features, some are common across all or nearly all transport protocols, while present features that, if specified, would only be useful with a subset of protocols, but would not harm the functionality of other protocols.
 For example, some protocols can deliver messages faster for applications that do not require messages to arrive in the order in which they were sent.
 However, this functionality needs to be explicitly allowed by the application, since reordering messages would be undesirable in many cases.

 ## Overview

-This document describes the Transport Services architecture in three sections:
+This document describes the Transport Services system in three sections:

-- {{model}} describes how the API model of Transport Services architecture differs from traditional socket-based APIs.
+- {{model}} describes how the API model of Transport Services system differs from that of traditional socket-based APIs.
 Specifically, it offers asynchronous event-driven interaction, the use of messages for data transfer, and the flexibility to use different transport protocols and paths without requiring major changes to the application.

 - {{requirements}} explains the fundamental requirements for a Transport Services system.
 These principles are intended to make sure that transport protocols can continue to be enhanced and evolve without requiring significant changes by application developers.

-- {{concepts}} presents a diagram showing the Transport Services architecture and defines the concepts that are used by both the API {{?I-D.ietf-taps-interface}} and implementation guidelines {{?I-D.ietf-taps-impl}}.
-The Preconnection allows applications to configure Connection Properties.
+- {{concepts}} presents the Transport Services system and defines the concepts that are used by both the API {{?I-D.ietf-taps-interface}} and described in implementation guidelines {{?I-D.ietf-taps-impl}}.

 ## Specification of Requirements